-Scholastic Aptitude Test: The SAT I is usually taken in the junior year and again in the senior year and is a required test for admission to many colleges.
-Scored based on 400 (low) to 1600 (high), the SAT I is mostly a multiple-choice examination.
-Starting in 2016, the SAT changed to a more curriculum-based exam with a revamped essay section.
-Please visit the College Board website for more information on the changes to this test.
+Scholastic Aptitude Test: The SAT is usually taken in the junior year and again in the senior year and is a required test for admission to many colleges.
+Scored based on 400 (low) to 1600 (high), the SAT is mostly a multiple-choice examination.
+The SAT is a curriculum based exam with an optional essay section.
+Please visit the College Board website for more information about this test.